pachterlab/monod_examples/docs/source/usage.rst

  sr = load_search_results(result_string)

-To identify the technical noise parameter optimum, call a method of `sr`:
+To identify the technical noise parameter optimum, call a method of a SearchResults object `sr`:

 .. code-block:: python